eclipse-iofog/iofog.org/content/docs/2.0.0/tutorial/get-to-know-iofog.md

 966ccd2092b8        iofog/controller:latest                         "sh /start.sh"           About an hour ago   Up About an hour    0.0.0.0:51121->51121/tcp, 0.0.0.0:8008->80/tcp   iofog-controller
 ```

-We can also see that in the PORTS column some of these containers have published [port mappings](https://docs.docker.com/config/containers/container-networking/):
+You can also see that in the PORTS column some of these containers have published [port mappings](https://docs.docker.com/config/containers/container-networking/):

 For example, there's a microservice running an instance of [Freeboard](https://github.com/Freeboard/freeboard), an open source visualization dashboard for IoT devices.
 It's running a web server that serves the dashboard.